 Their long history finds its roots in the Holy land in Jerusalem.
-St. John tells that Roman soldiers, on the night of Thursday to Friday, mocked Christ and his kingship in putting it in a purple coat and styling him a Crown with thorns before crucify him (Gospel according to John, chapter 19).
-The veneration of the instruments of the Passion of Christ is mentioned in the fourth century in the stories of the pilgrims being surrendered to Jerusalem, particularly the true cross discovered by Saint Helena, mother of the Emperor Constantine, shortly after the Council convened in Nicaea in 325.
-Between the 7th and 10th centuries, these relics will be gradually transferred to Constantinople in the chapel of the Byzantine emperors from looting similar to those suffered by the Holy Sepulchre during the Persian invasions.
-In 1238, Baldwin II of Courtenay, latin Emperor of Byzantium in great financial difficulty, proposes to the King of France Louis IX, future saint Louis, hire him the Crown of thorns, offers that the latter accepts.
-But the regents of the Empire have already put the relics from Venetian bankers pledge that St. Louis will compensate.
-August 10, 1239, it houses twenty-two relics to Villeneuve-the Archbishop.
-August 19, 1239, the procession arrived in Paris, the King leaves her Royal attire, endorses a simple tunic and barefoot, helped his brother, wearing the Holy Crown until Notre Dame de Paris.
-He had then a reliquary commensurate with these relics: the Sainte-Chapelle.
-During the French Revolution, the relics will be deposited at the Abbey of Saint-Denis then devoid their reliquaries, at the national library.
-After the Concordat of 1801, the Holy Crown is given in 1804, with a few other relics, to the Archbishop of Paris, who assigns them to the treasure of the Cathedral on 10 August 1806.
-They are there preserved since then, entrusted to the canons of the chapter responsible for their veneration and placed under statutory custody of the Knights of the Holy Sepulchre in Jerusalem.
+Saint John reports that the Roman soldiers, on the night of Thursday to good Friday, mocked Christ and his kingship by wearing a purple cloak and styling it with a Crown topped with thorns before crucifying it (Gospel according to St. John, chap.
+19).
+The veneration of the instruments of the passion of Christ is mentioned in the fourth century in the tales of the pilgrims who visited Jerusalem, especially the true cross discovered by Saint Helena, mother of Emperor Constantine, shortly after the Council meeting in Nicaea in 325.
+Between the 7Th and 10Th centuries, these relics will be progressively transferred to Constantinople in the chapel of the Byzantine emperors to protect them from looting similar to those suffered by the Holy Sepulchre during Persian invasions.
+In 1238, Baudouin II of Courtenay, the Latin Emperor of Byzantium in great financial difficulty, proposed to the King of France Louis IX, future Saint Louis, to hire him the Crown of thorns, offering that he accepted.
+But the Regents of the Empire have already pledged the relics to Venetian bankers whom Saint Louis will compensate.
+On August 10, 1239, he welcomed twenty-two relics to l'archevêque.
+On August 19, 1239, the procession arrives in Paris, the King leaves his Royal finery, endorses a simple tunic and, barefoot, aided by his brother, carries the Holy Crown to Notre-Dame de Paris.
+He then built a reliquary to the extent of these relics: the Holy Chapel.
+During the French Revolution, the relics will be deposited at the Abbey of Saint-Denis and, without their reliquaries, at the national library.
+Following the Concordat of 1801, the Holy Crown was handed over to 1804, along with some other relics, to the Archbishop of Paris who assigned them to the treasure of the Cathedral on August 10, 1806.
+They have been kept there since then, entrusted to the canons of the chapter entrusted with their worship and placed under the statutory guard of the Knights of the Holy Sepulchre of Jerusalem.

-These relics are preserved today in the chapel of axisChapter Chapel of the order of the Holy Sepulchre, placed in a reliquary in glass evoking the mantle of purple which Christ was wearing during his Passion.
+These relics are preserved today in the axis Chapel, capitular Chapel of the order of the Holy Sepulchre, deposited in a reliquary of glass evoking the mantle of purple whose Christ was clothed during his passion.